Custom LLM Providers

 This means:

-- Chat goes through your custom provider (z.ai, Groq, etc.)
+- Chat goes straight to your custom provider (z.ai, Groq, etc.)

 - Switch providers without affecting core CMDOP features